jagregory/abrash-zen-of-asm/src/chapter-14.md

 SampleSub   endp
 ```

 Although this latter version doesn't look much different from the original, it's a full 10 bytes shorter, and functionally equivalent.
 (If there were more cases, we'd save proportionally more bytes, too.)
-This substantial reduction in size results from two factors: the instruction pair `mov ax,1`/`ret` appears once rather than three times, saving 8 bytes, and three `mov al,``*immed`* instructions along with one accumulator-specific direct-addressed memory access replace three *mod-reg-rm* direct-addressed memory accesses, saving 6 bytes.
-Those 14 bytes saved more than offset the 4 bytes added by two `jmp short` instructions.
+This substantial reduction in size results from two factors: the instruction pair `mov ax,1`{.nasm}/`ret`{.nasm} appears once rather than three times, saving 8 bytes, and three `mov al,immed`{.nasm} instructions along with one accumulator-specific direct-addressed memory access replace three *mod-reg-rm* direct-addressed memory accesses, saving 6 bytes.
+Those 14 bytes saved more than offset the 4 bytes added by two `jmp short`{.nasm} instructions.

 There are two points to be made here.
 First, we can save many bytes by jumping to common exit code from various places in a subroutine, provided that the common exit code performs a reasonably lengthy task that would otherwise have to be performed at the end of a number of code sequences.
-(If the common exit code is just a `ret`, we're better off executing a 1-byte `ret` in several places in the subroutine than we are executing a 2-byte `jmp short` just to get to the `ret`, as we saw in the last chapter.)
+(If the common exit code is just a `ret`{.nasm}, we're better off executing a 1-byte `ret`{.nasm} in several places in the subroutine than we are executing a 2-byte `jmp short`{.nasm} just to get to the `ret`{.nasm}, as we saw in the last chapter.)

 Second, we can save bytes by altering our code a bit to allow common exit code to do more than it normally would.
-This is illustrated in the above example in that each of the cases loads an error code into AL, rather than storing it to memory, so that a single accumulator-specific direct-addressed `mov` can store the error code to memory.
+This is illustrated in the above example in that each of the cases loads an error code into AL, rather than storing it to memory, so that a single accumulator-specific direct-addressed `mov`{.nasm} can store the error code to memory.
 Off the top, it would seem that the error-code setting belongs in the separate cases, since each case stores a different error value, but with a little ingenuity, a single memory-accessing instruction can do the trick.

 The idea of sharing common exit code can be extended across several functions.
 Suppose that we've got two subroutines that end by popping DI, SI, and BP, then returning.
 Suppose also that in case of success these subroutines return AX set to 0, while in case of failure they return AX set to a non-zero error code.